IBM/gWhisper/README.md

 ### Advanced building

-If you plan to build gWhisper for packaging or as a developer / contributor the following information might be useful.
+If you plan to build gWhisper for packaging or as a developer / contributor, the following information might be useful:

 #### Directly use CMake to build

-Follow the usual cmake flow:
+Follow the usual CMake flow:

     mkdir build
     cd build